MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 ### Scalar function

-This example shows how to understand the syntax of the [hash function](hashfunction.md).
-The bullet-pointed list explains how each part of the syntax is used in the example usage.
+In this section, you'll learn how to understand the syntax of the [hash function](hashfunction.md).
+Following the example usage, the bullet-pointed list explains how the different syntax components were used in the example.

 #### Syntax